 December 5, 1920

 Sheriff James Albert Petray, known as “Sunny Jim”, was shot and killed on December 5, 1920.
 Killed with him were San Francisco Police Sergeant Miles Jackson and SFPD Detective Lester Dohrman.
 The three lawmen were attempting to arrest three men suspected of kidnapping and gang raping two young women in San Francisco.
 The suspects, George Boyd, Terry Fitts, and “Spanish Charley” Valento had recently arrived in Santa Rosa from San Francisco by train.
 As Sheriff Petray, Sergeant Jackson, and Detective Dohrman entered the front door of the Seventh Street house, Boyd opened fire with his revolver shooting all three men.
 Sheriff Petray died instantly.
 Sergeant Jackson, mortally wounded, died within minutes.
 Detective Dohrman died a couple of hours later.
 Before he died, Sergeant Jackson managed to shoot and wound George Boyd.
 Deputies surrounded the house and eventually took all three suspects into custody.
 They took them to the County jail in downtown Santa Rosa where they were charged with the three murders.
-Five days after the killings, on December 10, 1920, a group of about 30 masked vigilantes took the suspects from the jail and hanged them from a locust tree in the old Rural Cemetary on Franklin Avenue in Santa Rosa.
+Five days after the killings, on December 10, 1920, a group of about 30 masked vigilantes took the suspects from the jail and hanged them from a locust tree in the old Rural Cemetery on Franklin Avenue in Santa Rosa.
 This was the last lynching to take place in Sonoma County.
-Sheriff Petray is buried at Oak Mound Cemetary in Healdsburg.
+Sheriff Petray is buried at Oak Mound Cemetery in Healdsburg.

 Constable/Deputy Sheriff Rasmus L. Rasmussen (Age 64)

 April 20, 1927